 Certain Part B drugs may be subject to step therapy requirements.
-For more
+For more information about step therapy, see Chapter 5, Section 4.2 of this booklet.

 Services that are covered for you What you must pay when you get these services